Revolutions (The X-Ecutioners album)

-The album was semi-successful making it to #118 on the Billboard 200 and #50 on the Top R&B/Hip-Hop Albums.
 Three singles were released "Live from the PJs", "Like This" and "Back to Back".
 This would mark Rob Swift's last studio album with the group before he left in 2005 to focus on his solo career.
-"Like This" was also featured in SSX 3.
-Guest appearances on the album include Blue Man Group, Ghostface Killah, Trife, Scram Jones, Saigon, Cypress Hill, Rob Zombie, Slug, Josey Scott, Dead Prez, Fat Joe and Aasim.
+"Like This" was also featured in 2003 video game SSX 3.
 "Let's Go", a collaboration with Good Charlotte, was recorded but was not featured on the album.
-However, the song appeared in the video game NFL Street.
+However, the song appeared in 2004 video game NFL Street.